KyrieABC/AgenticAICourseWork/Kubernetes/KubernetesBasics.md

   # This makes your service accessible from the internet via an external IP address
   type: LoadBalancer
 ```
+    1. Creates a stable IP address for `ai-service`
+    2. Monitors for pods labeled `app:ai-api`
+    3. Load balances incoming traffic from the internet (port 80) to those pods (port 8000)

 #### Types of Services
 1. **ClusterIP**: Default type that exposes the Service on an internal cluster IP